-This lack of accountability has meant the absence so far of an effective deterrent to a resumption of the genocide, and has fueled the political and military ambitions of former Rwandan officials and their extremist Hutu followers.
-Undaunted by fear of prosecution, they hold audiences with journalists, United Nations agency staff and representatives of nongovernmental organizations (NGOs) in the camps and towns of eastern Zaire, in the Zairian capital Kinshasa, and in Nairobi, the capital of Kenya, to boldly justify their actions.
-[16]11 Some have traveled to foreign countries seeking assistance for their military cause.
-[17]12 They have been disturbingly successful in this endeavor.
+United Nations agency staff and representatives of nongovernmental organizations (NGOs) in the camps and towns of eastern Zaire, in the Zairian capital Kinshasa, and in Nairobi, the capital of Kenya, to boldly justify their actions.
+Some have traveled to foreign countries seeking assistance for their military cause.
+They have been disturbingly successful in this endeavor.

 The ex-FAR and militia auxiliaries have access to sufficient funds to buy weapons on the open market.
 Most of Rwanda's hard currency and financial assets were taken out of the country by officials of the rump government and officers of the ex-FAR and militias when they fled the country last summer.
-Additional money and assets in foreign countries (including at least Kenya, Tanzania, Zaire and the Netherlands) controlled by the ousted Rwandan government continue to be available to its leadership in exile.[18]13 A racket in looted goods, including Rwandan government vehicles, provides profit for the civilian and military officials who fled Rwanda to Zaire.[19]14 Cash income generation schemes run by former Rwandan civil and military authorities both in the civilian refugee camps and local Zairian communities provide for the maintenance and salaries of officers and troops.[20]15
+Additional money and assets in foreign countries (including at least Kenya, Tanzania, Zaire and the Netherlands) controlled by the ousted Rwandan government continue to be available to its leadership in exile.
+A racket in looted goods, including Rwandan government vehicles, provides profit for the civilian and military officials who fled Rwanda to Zaire.
+Cash income generation schemes run by former Rwandan civil and military authorities both in the civilian refugee camps and local Zairian communities provide for the maintenance and salaries of officers and troops.

 The international arms embargo, imposed by the U.N.
-Security Council against Rwanda on May 17, 1994, has presented the only nominal obstacle to the ousted Rwandan government's quest for arms.[21]16 Theembargo has not been actively enforced, however, and shipments of arms have reached the exFAR in Zaire during the last year, mostly via the airport at Goma in eastern Zaire.
-These military supplies have not only enlarged the ex-FAR's stockpiles for future conflict but boosted its morale.
+Security Council against Rwanda on May 17, 1994, has presented the only nominal obstacle to the ousted Rwandan government's quest for arms.
+16 The